-Corporal Punishment Corporal punishment is illegal and will not be used.
-Corporal punishment is defined as slapping, paddling, or prolonged maintenance of students in physically painful positions, or intentional infliction of bodily harm.
-Corporal punishment does not include reasonable force as needed to maintain safety for students, staff, or other persons, or for the purpose of self-defense or defense of property.
+Corporal Punishment Corporal punishment is prohibited in all circumstances.
+Corporal punishment is defined as a discipline method in which a person deliberately inflicts pain upon a student in response to the student's unacceptable behavior or inappropriate language, with an aim or set an example for others.
+It includes slapping, paddling, or prolonged maintenance of students in physically painful positions, or intentional infliction of bodily harm.
+Corporal punishment does not include reasonable force as permitted by State law.